lorrainescanlon/scramble-ed/README.md

 ### Media
 - ASCII art by Harry Mason at [ASCII Art Archive](https://www.asciiart.eu/)
+- For creating the flow chart I used

 ### Code
  - Template used was [Python Essentials Template](https://github.com/Code-Institute-Org/python-essentials-template) provided by the Code Institute